Finding a Living Donor

 - Make sure your friends, family, and coworkers are aware of your need for a living donor.
 Most donations are made by friends and relatives.

 - Create a Facebook page to raise awareness.
 Get your Facebook friends to “share” your page so the friends of their friends… and so on… become aware of your need.
+Be sure to post messages on that page on a regular basis to keep it fresh, interesting, and interactive.
+You’ll get more attention that way.

 - Set up a Twitter account and send out tweets expressing your need.